Reflections on the United Nations High-Level Meeting on Antimicrobial Resistance

 • Achieving basic Water, Sanitation and Hygiene (WASH) in all healthcare facilities and meeting WHO’s minimum requirements for Infection Prevention and Control (IPC) in 90% of countries by 2030.

-While the introduction of targets is promising, some of the commitments fall short due to a lack of ambition.
-For example, the funding target of US$ 100 million by 2030 to support national action plans on AMR, pales in comparison to the funding of other urgent global challenges, such as the global HIV response (US$ 8.2 billion in 2023) and action against climate change (US$ 100 billion a year in 2024) [3].
-This is despite AMR being attributed to significantly more deaths than HIV and calling for similar large-scale practice and system changes as action against climate change [3].
+While the introduction of targets is promising, some of the commitments lack ambition.
+For example, the funding target of US$ 100 million by 2030 to support national action plans on AMR, pales in comparison to the funding of other urgent global challenges, such as the global HIV response (US$ 8.2 billion in 2023) and action against climate change (US$ 100 billion a year in 2024) [4].
+This is despite AMR being attributed to significantly more deaths than HIV and calling for similar large-scale practice and system changes as action against climate change [4].

 Conclusion

-The Microbiology Society celebrates the level of international exposure and attention AMR has received as a result of the UN HLM.
-We also welcome the progress made in terms of establishing practical steps to tackling AMR.
-Moving forward, we urge Member States to build on the momentum generated by UN HLM and strengthen their commitments to tackling AMR.
-However, without clear leadership and strong accountability, stakeholders may fail to follow-through on their commitments.
-The UN HLM has demonstrated political will to tackle AMR, but this needs to be followed through with concrete action to ensure real progress.
+The Microbiology Society celebrates the level of international exposure and attention AMR has received as a result of the UN HLM and welcome the progress made in terms of establishing practical steps to tackling AMR.
+Moving forward, the Society urges Member States to build on the momentum generated by UN HLM and strengthen their commitments to tackling AMR.
+The UN HLM has demonstrated political will to tackle AMR, but real action is essential to ensure progress.

 References